rit-spex/HABnet/README.md

 # HABnet

-HABnet is a multi-user web application designed to facilite the collection and visualization of embedded sensor data.
+HABnet is a multi-user web application designed to facilitate  the collection and visualization of embedded sensor data.
 There are two primary components included within this application.

 ## Applications
 The primary use case for this project is to support embedded research projects at Rochester Institute of Technology pursured by RIT Space Exploration.
 The initial proof-of-concept was developed as a hackathon project to support a High Altitude Balloon (HAB) launch by SPEX.
 This system supports any embedded device that can transmit data via the Internet using websockets.